Code-Institute-Submissions/ctoweyburke-school_managment_ms3/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about its use.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-There is a background image and a title of Events Manager, along with "All Events" on the main page.
+A title of School Meetings , along with "Scheduled Meetings" on the main page.
-        2. The main site idea is evident immediately with the image giving the user the idea of an event or party.
+        2. The main site idea is evident immediately with the use of the word MEETING.
-        3. The user has two options, click the Log in or Register buttons or scroll down through the events already entered.
+        3. The user has two options, click the Log in or Register buttons or scroll down through the meetings already entered.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.

         1. The site has been designed to be light in colour and contrast.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        3. First time use - users would need to register to gain access to edit/add their own events.
+        3. First time use - users would need to register to gain access to add their own meetings to the schedule.

-    3. As a First Time Visitor, I want to look at the events and see if they have key specific information.
-The tasks provide the user with the name of the person, along with the event and date.
+    3. As a First Time Visitor, I want to look at the meetings and be able to search to see which ones would apply to my department.
+    The meeting information provide the user with the name of the meeting, along with the deartment and date.
         1. Once the new visitor has registered, they will gain further navigation buttons to help them edit or delete any entries they input.
-        2. The user can also see other friends/families entries but cannot edit or delete them.
+        2. The user can also see other colleagues entries but cannot edit or delete them.

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to see if any new events have been added and this is evidnet from loading the page.
+    1. As a Returning Visitor, I want to see if any new meetings have been added and this is evident from loading the page.

-        1. These are clearly shown in the All Events section.
+        1. These are clearly shown in the "Scheduled Meetings" section of the page.
-        2. As a returning visitor I can also see who has entered them.
+        2. As a returning visitor I can also see who has entered the meetings to be scheduled.

-    2. As a Returning Visitor, I want to add new people and events myself which is very easy to navigate.
+    2. As a Returning Visitor, I want to add new meetings which is very easy to navigate.

-        1. The navigation bar clearly shows "add/edit person" or "New Event" for new events.
+        1. The navigation bar clearly shows "add/edit Meeting".
         2. Here the user can add and contribute to this site.

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any newly added events.
+    1. As a Frequent User, I want to check to see if there are any newly added meetings.

-        1. The user would already be comfortable with the website layout and can easily load the site.
+        1. The user should already be comfortable with the website layout and can easily load the site.

-    2. As a Frequent User, I want to add/edit my events or add new people.
+    2. As a Frequent User, I want to add/edit my meetings or dates or descriptions.

-        1. The user would already be comfortable with the website layout and can easily do this.
+        1. The user would already be comfortable with the website layout and should find adding or editing their meeting information easy.

 ### Further Testing